Data visualization

 How do enable Data Visualization

-Create a @graphBot assistant with these instructions:
+Create a @graphBot agent with these instructions:

 This helps the user visualize data or use interactive applications.